The unconventional TIFF image file

 The TIFF is a Tagged Image File Format.
 It is a raster image that stores extensive metadata within each file.
 It’s a secure option for users with sensitive images in need of storage.
 Both Windows and Mac operating systems have built-in photo viewers capable of opening and viewing TIFF images.
 For example, a Windows system will open any TIFF file you double-click with the standard image viewer for your system.
 You could also right-click it and choose to open with the app of your choice, such as Paint.

-The TIFF is one of the safest image files available with standout safety features exclusive to TIFF.
+The TIFF is one of the safest image file types available with standout safety features exclusive to TIFF.
 The most important security benefit is the transparent data of every TIFF image file.
 This not only ensures users can evaluate the information about the photo before opening it but also prevents the chance of a virus hiding in the file.
 As a side note, this benefit extends further than security.
 Transparency of a file saves a lot of time as well.

 The TIFF image type prevents users from placing links on the images, which would negate the file’s privacy.
 For example, when users click a link on an image they expose things like their location through their IP sometimes.
 Therefore, the TIFF is a step ahead of other image files when it comes to staying secluded.
 Also, TIFF are very tough to alter, making them a good choice to handle sensitive records.